rhodey/stripe-java/README.md

 Testing
 =======

-You must have Maven installed.
-To run the tests, simply run `mvn test`.
+You must have Maven installed to run the tests then:
+  1. cp src/test/config_example.yml src/test/config.yml
+  2. modify src/test/config.yml to include your personal API keys
+  3. mvn test.

 You can run particular tests by passing `-D test=Class#method` -- for example, `-D test=StripeTest#testPlanCreate`.